 File preparation: A figure is an object that is drawn or photographed.
 It does not consist solely of characters and thus cannot be keyed.

-It is preferred but not mandatory that all figures are provided as separate files compressed into a single .zip file, which can be uploaded along with your manuscript.
-Place a callout in the text where the figure should be inserted.
-Include each caption at the end of the text file, not in the figure file.
+It is encouraged but not mandatory that all figures are provided as separate files compressed into a single .zip file, which can be uploaded along with your manuscript.
+If figures are not embedded in the text file, place a callout in the text where the figure should be inserted and include each caption at the end of the text file, not in the separate figure file.

 If it is not possible to provide figures as separate files, embed the figures in the text exactly where they should appear and include a caption with each figure.